artkravchenko/production-react-boilerplate/README.md

 You just have `webpack` and friends pre-configured and well-explained for efficient usage without mess.

 **Warning:** the boilerplate isn't stable yet and there're incomplete stages of development.
 That said, it isn't recommended to use the project at production until `v1.0.0` is released.

 ## Development status

+### Current status (updated 06/17/2019)

+The boilerplate's parts are planned to be released as a set of npm packages to increase derived projects' maintainability and scalability of development.
+This means the shape of the resulting boilerplate will be changed completely compared to one right now.
+Simplicity of [Next.js](https://github.com/zeit/next.js/) and [`create-react-app`](https://github.com/facebook/create-react-app) as well as their upgradability are definitely few of the goals of this project.

+Some of far more advanced frontend performance related techniques are integrated into [fish.travel](https://fish.travel) now as a result of few months of my own part/full-time volunteering.
+They are expected to appear in this open source project in 2019.
+However, it will happen only after modular and third-party packages oriented project structure is finally introduced.

+In addition, SSR webpack bridge and hot reloading's story is also about to be released here in the near future.

+___

 #### Hot-reloading